hallodom/geshe-graham-losel/_publications/final-lamrim-prayer.md

 published_date:
 translated_by: false

-image_url: hundred-gods-of-ganden.jpg
+image_url: final-lamrim-prayer.jpg
-download_url: hundred-gods-of-ganden.pdf
+download_url: final-lamrim-prayer.pdf
-download_audio: hundred-gods-of-ganden.mp3
+download_audio: final-lamrim-prayer.mp3

 ---

-Lama Tsongkhapa Guru Yoga.
-With this prayer receive direct blessings from the great master six hundred years after his passing.
+A dedication prayer very popular with Tibetans, often chanted at the end of His Holiness the Dalai Lama's teachings.

+A Czech translation is also [available to download here](/files/ZaverLamRim.pdf).